-16.1 Off-site Alternative Provision:
+19.2 Off-site Alternative Provision:

 Where the academy deems it appropriate, a child may be directed to attend Alternative Provision.
 The academy will only commission provision from the Local Authority Directory of Alternative Provision.
 Any student placed in AP will not be 'off-rolled' and their ULN and registration will remain with NCEA.
 Families will be offered an EHAF to further support the named student.
-Attendance at any alternative provision is a decision for Academy leaders alone, dependent on a place being available and whether it is suitable.
-Parents may not direct their child(ren) to alternative provision.